Skip to main contentSkip to article

 • How long is the commute from Cloverdale to downtown Vancouver?

 By car at peak, typically 75–90 minutes each way via Highway 10 to Highway 99 and the Massey Tunnel, or via 176 Street to Highway 1 and the Port Mann.
 Off-peak runs 50–65.
 Transit currently means a bus to Surrey Central SkyTrain (about 30–45 minutes plus the SkyTrain leg) — figure 90–110 minutes door-to-door.
-The Surrey-Langley SkyTrain extension (targeted late 2029) will add direct rail at the Clayton Station along Fraser Highway, which will materially improve commute math for southeast Cloverdale and East Clayton residents — figure 65–80 minutes door-to-door post-opening.
+The Surrey-Langley SkyTrain extension (targeted late 2029) will add direct rail at the Clayton Station along Fraser Highway, materially improving commute math for southeast Cloverdale and East Clayton residents — figure 65–80 minutes door-to-door post-opening.

 • What schools serve Cloverdale?

-Verified sources (3)Click to expand
+Verified sources (3)· re-verified 2026-05-09Click to expand

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.